 Online monitoring and reputation management are the answer

 With hundreds of people-search sites and numerous opt-out processes out there, deleting your personal information from the web can be quite a challenge.

 And because personal listings are everywhere and so easy to find, the only effective way to really protect yourself and your family is by monitoring and managing your online reputation.

-There is no charge for your information to be removed from the White Pages, but there are some third party sites that claim to remove your information for a fee.
+There is no charge for your information to be removed from the White Pages, but there are some third-party sites that claim to remove your information for a fee.
 We do not recommend using these services, as we cannot verify if they work as advertised.

 The right tools and ORM strategy can help you overcome the challenges of personal data removal.
-They can also give you control over what friends, coworkers, bosses, and enemies find when searching your name on the web, ensuring private info stays private and your identity in the right hands.
+They can also give you control over what friends, coworkers, bosses, and enemies find when searching your name on the web, ensuring private info stays private and your identity is in the right hands.